 The modules are powered through daisy chained quick release terminal connections, and addressable through galvanically isolated RJ-45 connections to communicate with the purpose built server rack.

-The table’s main functionality operates through the use of the DMX protocol and processed and any maintenance for the units is handled by the RDM protocol (such as changing the speed of an individual motor, testing individual components etc.).
+The table’s main functionality operates through the use of the DMX protocol and any maintenance for the units is handled by the RDM protocol (such as changing the speed of an individual motor, testing individual components etc.).

-We developed a system that allows the museum to easily add and change the topographical data used for the table by simply swapping out correlated bitmap images without effecting the rest of the show timings.
+We developed a system that allows the museum to easily add and change the topographical data used for the table by simply swapping out correlated bitmap images without affecting the rest of the show timings.

 In collaboration with